Loading profile data...

 Do your research

-Understand the conditions for applying
+Understand the grant conditions

 There are also schemes that grant you funding to spend on something specific, such as help from a business consultant.